Mercy Housing low income, senior, and disabled housing solutions.

 The programs are run and managed locally, as noted below.
 So each property, apartment, or home has its own application process and criteria in place.
 All contact needs to be made with the local office or housing center.
 Each home will also have its own income requirements, rent amounts, availability and restriction in place.
 Note that in most parts of the country there is an extensive waiting list.
 So the process will take time.

 The disabled or seniors can access accessible apartments from Mercy Housing.
 While not all, but many of the units have apartments designed with accessible features to meet their needs.
 More information on these is available from local offices.
+Mercy Housing help those groups that live on SSI or a fixed income (such as pension or retirement savings) pay for a home.
+More on housing assistance for the disabled.

 If you have been recently evicted or have had a felony, then your application may be more closely scrutinized by Mercy Housing.
 Once again, this will be done at the local town or county level by the apartment manager.
 However there are units for formerly homeless individuals as part of the Mercy Housing network.
+Find details on renting an apartment with an eviction on record.

 Locations of local Mercy Housing units